flywheel-apps/dicom-send/README.md

 ### Gear Inputs

-* **file**: Any DICOM file(s), or an archive containing DICOM file(s).
+* **file**: Any DICOM file or an archive (zip or tar) containing DICOM file(s).
 Non DICOM files are ignored.
-If no input is provided, all DICOM files in the session, determined from the `destination` configuration setting, are submitted for transmission.
+If no input is provided, all DICOM files in the session where the Gear is executed are downloaded and used as input.
 * **api_key**: Gear will acquire the read-only API key for downloading DICOMs from the session when no input **file** is provided.